Mike-Aniki/Aniki-ReMake/README.md

 	Generic:

-    		ExtraMetadataLoader (For Game Trailer and Logo)
+    		-ExtraMetadataLoader (For Game Trailer and Logo).
-    		ExtraMetadataLoader Fullscreen Helper (For ExtraMetada Works in Fullscreen mode) How Long To Beat (To have enough time to finish the game) SuccessStory (To get the game's achievements)
+    		-ExtraMetadataLoader Fullscreen Helper (For ExtraMetada Works in Fullscreen mode).
+    		-How Long To Beat (To have enough time to finish the game).
+    		-SuccessStory (To get the game's achievements).
-    		Splash Screen (To launch the game with a full-screen image) PlayniteSound Mod by Ashpynov (To have personalized interface sounds + different music for each game)
+    		-PlayniteSound Mod by Ashpynov (To have personalized interface sounds + different music for each game + Pause the music when a trailer is playing and during the 		theme intro video).
+      		-BackToGame (Provides a button that returns focus to the game when it loses focus).

 	Metadata Source: